-In 2013, Mr. Rabin and Co-Founder of Artvest, Michael Plummer, acquired an art fair held annually in May at the historic Park Avenue Armory and rebranded it Spring Masters New York.
-Bringing together sixty-five leading dealers across collecting categories and from around the world, the fair introduced a radical new hexagonal floor plan designed by architect Rafael Viñoly—the first of its kind in the art industry and a dramatic transformation for art fair programming in New York.
-Mr. Rabin is Co-Director of the fair.
+During the same period Mr. Rabin and Mr. Plummer acquired an art fair held annually in May at the historic Park Avenue Armory and rebranded it Spring Masters New York.
+Bringing together sixty-five leading dealers across collecting categories and from around the world, the fair introduced a radical new hexagonal floor plan designed by architect Rafael Viñoly.

-Mr. Rabin continues to be one of the leading speakers in the art industry and has lectured at New York University, Christie’s Education, Sotheby’s Institute of Art, and The MoneyShow San Francisco and has been featured on FOX Business News and CNBC Asia.
-Additionally, his observations on the art market are frequently quoted in The New York Times, The Wall Street Journal, Bloomberg, Barron’s, the Financial Times, Forbes, Fortune, The Washington Post, and The Art Newspaper, among others.
+Mr. Rabin is a leading speaker in the art industry and has lectured at New York University, Christie’s Education, Sotheby’s Institute of Art, and The MoneyShow San Francisco and has been featured on FOX Business News and CNBC Asia.
+His observations on the art market are frequently quoted in The New York Times, The Wall Street Journal, Bloomberg, Barron’s, the Financial Times, Forbes, Fortune, The Washington Post, and The Art Newspaper, among others.

 Mr. Rabin began his career as an Investment Banking analyst at Bear, Stearns & Co.
-Inc. in the Financial Institutions Group and then spent much of his career in the investment management business.
-At Barclays Global Investors (BGI), now part of BlackRock, Inc., Mr. Rabin ran global trading for the then USD 400 billion asset manager.
+Inc. in the Financial Institutions Group and spent many years in the investment management business.
+At Barclays Global Investors (BGI), now part of BlackRock, Inc., he ran global trading for the then USD 400 billion asset manager.
 In 1997, he left BGI to join the hedge fund side of the industry, which ultimately led to the creation of his own firm, Rebus Capital LLC.